38 minute read

 Combine this matrix with the translation matrix and we get, \(\begin{bmatrix} a_{11} & a_{12} & m_1 \\ a_{21} & a_{22} & m_2 \\ 0 & 0 & 1 \end{bmatrix}\)

-Here we can see the matrix for scaling and rotation combines nicely with the matrix for translation.
+Here we can see the matrices for scaling and rotation combine nicely with the matrix for translation.
 The values $a_{11}$ to $a_{22}$ represent the scaling and rotation transformations while $m_1$ and $m_2$ are the translation values.

 Projection